 Including a diverse array of theoretical perspectives and empirical cases drawn from the Global South and North, this collection illustrates the analytical power of attending to authoritarianism’s diverse scalar and spatial expressions, and how intimately connected it is with identity narratives, built landscapes, borders, legal systems, markets, and other territorial and extraterritorial expressions of power.

-Natalie Koch is associate professor in the Department of Geography and the Environment at the Maxwell School of Citizenship & Public Affairs, Syracuse University.
+Natalie Koch is full professor in the Department of Geography and the Environment at the Maxwell School of Citizenship & Public Affairs, Syracuse University.

 Series: Syracuse Studies in Geography